DARK-CREATER/comp382-Assignment1/README.txt

 ## Notes
 - All the detailed explanations and the proof are in the PowerPoint.
 - The code and `.dot` files are here to make the project reproducible.

+---

+## References
+- Sipser, M. (2012). *Introduction to the Theory of Computation* (3rd ed.).
+Cengage Learning.
+(Source of Figure 1.34 and the original NFA example)
+- Graphviz.
+(2025). *Graph Visualization Software*.
+Retrieved from https://graphviz.org (Used to generate automaton diagrams)
+- Python Software Foundation.
+(2025). *Python 3 Documentation*.
+Retrieved from https://www.python.org/doc/ (Used for simulation code of the redesigned NFA)
+- Microsoft.
+(2025). *Visual Studio Code*.
+Retrieved from https://code.visualstudio.com
+- GeeksforGeeks.
+(2024). *Modular Arithmetic and Applications*.
+Retrieved from https://www.geeksforgeeks.org/modular-arithmetic/ (Background reference on modular arithmetic applied in automata design)
+- Homebrew.
+(2025). *The Missing Package Manager for macOS (or Linux)*.
+Retrieved from https://brew.sh (Used as a package manager to install Graphviz via MacOS terminal)
+- W3Schools.
+(2025). *Python % Operator*.
+Retrieved from https://www.w3schools.com/python/ref_mod.asp (Modulo operator explanation)